wlads/reefpoints/source/posts/2015-03-03-ember-conf.md

 ### Fixing the URLs

-* Hacker news urls are not ideal for building an Ember app.
+* Hacker News urls are not ideal for building an Ember app.
-* Hacker News Urls (serialized App States) to Ember Router (Actual App States)
+* HN urls (serialized App States) to Ember Router (Actual App States)
    * trick Ember into seeing URLs that are different from what is in the address bar
-* Router location types: Ember.HistoryLocation vs. Ember.HashLocation
+* Router location types: `Ember.HistoryLocation` vs. `Ember.HashLocation`
    * Can use same mechanism to make a custom Ember.Location: `App.HackerNewsLocation = Ember.Location.extend()`

 ### Preferences